-Joe is currently an adjunct lecturer for BSC2005 in the UF Biology Department.
-For his doctoral reserach Joe investigated the role of Topless (TPL) corepressor and its implications regarding complex formation and novel interactions occurring at the WD40-repeats.
+After serving as an adjunct lecturer for BSC2005 in the Biology Department, Joe is now a Postdoc in Pharmacogenomics and Precision Medicine at UF.
+For his doctoral research Joe investigated the role of Topless (TPL) corepressor and its implications regarding complex formation and novel interactions occurring at the WD40-repeats.

 Peng is a post-doctoral researcher with Dr. Karen Koch where he is currently working on the transport path for sugars and amino acids entering kernels, and signaling during early development of maize endosperms.
 During his Ph.D., Peng researched the importance of C partitioning and C/N balance in maize kernels when mitochondrial electron-transport chain is disrupted in the rug3 mutant.